Nirbhaya convict files curative plea in SC against death sentence

 Tihar jail to conduct dummy execution of Nirbhaya convicts before Jan 22

-Nirbhaya, a 23-year-old paramedic student, was gangraped and brutalised on the intervening night of December 16-17, 2012, inside a moving bus in south Delhi by the four men, along with two others, before being dumped on the road.
+Nirbhaya, a 23-year-old paramedic student, was gang-raped and brutalised on the intervening night of December 16-17, 2012, inside a moving bus in south Delhi by the four men, along with two others, before being dumped on the road.

 She died on December 29, 2012, at Mount Elizabeth Hospital in Singapore.